jikaihu/DBSQLAPI/README.md

 DBSQLAPI is a C++ library for accessing multiple SQL databases (Oracle, MySQL, Redis，Memcached...).
-It uses native APIs of target DBMS so applications developed with SQLAPI++ library run swiftly and efficiently.
-The product also provides a low-level interface that allows developers to access database-specific features.
-By encapsulating a vendor's API, SQLAPI++ library acts as middleware and delivers database portability.
-See details on supporting SQL database servers on different platforms:
+It uses native APIs of target DBMS so applications developed with DBSQLAPI library run swiftly and efficiently.
+By encapsulating a vendor's API, DBSQLAPI library acts as middleware and delivers database portability.

 Why use DBSQLAPI?